 Heading Off Trouble

 Unfortunately, there will be people who buy and read your books who are not good matches for what you write.
-They will roast your baby in scathing reviews with great delight.
+They will take great delight in roasting your baby in scathing reviews.
 Any little mistake will only further their cause.
 Do yourself a favor and don’t allow poor editing to fuel their bonfire.
 Get a second and maybe even a third trusted opinion.
 After all, you want your baby to realize its full potential, right?